appcelerator-forks/TiPopover/README.md

 	//	is showing (so we don't show it again).
 With this param, pass in a function that sets
 	//	your tracking var to false.
 This will be called when the user taps the backshade.
 	//	Without this, the next tap to show the popover would fail, the third would show it again.

+	// leftNavButton -- optional button for the popover's title bar.
+Pass a string and a button
+	// 	with that label is created; such a button would close the popover when tapped.
+Pass a
+	//	Ti.UI.Button to have it do something other than close.
+	// rightNavButton exists, and is untested, accepts ONLY Ti.UI.Button

 Open with:
     if(Ti.Platform.osname != 'ipad') win.add(pop);